 Individual Clinical Pilates sessions

 If you want one-on-one support, are pregnant, or want to start our class program then you should start with an individual session with one of our Clinical Pilates care team.
 They will support you and help you perform targeted exercises for your strength and recovery.
 Individual sessions with the therapists start from 30 minutes.
-We can accommodate longer appointments if you have complex needs or would like a longer session.
+We can accommodate longer appointments, up to an hour, if you have complex needs or would like a longer session.
 Please mention this at the time of booking.
 If you are pregnant and wishing to discuss Pilates, we recommend you begin by seeing Julie, who is our senior women’s health physiotherapist.